UNDREAM: Bridging Differentiable Rendering and Photorealistic Simulation for End-to-end Adversarial Attacks: Method

 \subsubsection{Forward Rendering: Sequences in Unreal Engine}

 A LevelSequence is Unreal Engine’s native tool for constructing cinematics and is used to capture dynamic scenes with precise temporal and spatial coherence.
 Users may either import an existing LevelSequence into their Unreal Engine project or create a new sequence from scratch.
 When creating a new sequence, converting key scene elements such as cameras and dynamic objects into spawnable assets ensures accurate tracking of object motion and reliable reproduction of scenes across frames.
-For detailed information on creating sequences and their corresponding assets, refer to \autoref{appendix: sequence-rendering}.

-\subsubsection{Inverse Rendering: Scene Transformation}
+\subsubsection{Inverse Rendering: Scene Transformation.}

 Transforming scenes from Unreal Engine to Mitsuba involves reconciling differences across several axes. \method converts \textit{left-handed Z-up} coordinate system, with \textit{Y-facing} cameras, \textit{Euler} rotations, and \textit{meter} units from Unreal Engine into \textit{right-handed Y-up} coordinate system, with \textit{Z-facing} cameras, \textit{axis-based} rotations, and \textit{centimeter} units in Mitsuba, preserving consistent object–camera geometry across renderings.
 This transformation process is fully automated and can be executed via the \textit{``initialize.py''} script provided in the project repository.
 The transformation pipeline involves the following key steps: